 Hydroxycarbamide comes as a capsule and is taken by mouth.
-Occasionally it may be supplied as a liquid.
 Hydroxycarbamide is currently available in 500 mg (0.5g) white, pink or green capsules.
 The colour of the capsules varies according to the drug company manufacturing it.

 How does hydroxycarbamide work?